 #6 – Don’t Fail, Learn

-Corporations with a “you can’t fail, only learn” type leadership produces innovative results.
+Corporations with a “you can’t fail, only learn” type of leadership produces innovative results.
 Internal communicators with leadership that let them try and test ideas seemed the most satisfied and happy with their work.

 #7 – Communication is About People

 Sara Wice-Courtney, Director, Communications & Public Relations presented how she was able to navigate the internal waters to innovate her employee engagement strategy.
 See the full case study on this next week.

 Mark Twain said, “I think that I may say that an American has not seen the United States until he has seen Mardi Gras in New Orleans.”
 And I would say you haven’t seen innovation and insight in internal communications unless you were there in New Orleans last week.